BJ-Resultay/playing-card-games/README.md

 - [ ] blackjack

 ## Notes
 Python version used is 3.11.2.
 Python minimum version is 3.7, which allows future annotations.
 Shell used is bash.

-Code coverage uses the VSCode setting 'Markiscodecoverage: Search Criteria' equal to 'coverage.lcov'.
-This is the default for pytest's
---cov-report=lcov option.